 However, in recent years the popularity of the shelf-life boilie has really taken off.
 Shelf-life boilies have similar properties to the freezer boilie, with the added benefit that they are self-preserving.
-This means that they contain preservatives and as such do not need to be stored in your freezer prior to use.
+This means that they do not need to be stored in your freezer prior to use.
 Shelf-life boilies used to be frowned upon by hardcore carp anglers, as they were considered to be less effective than their frozen cousins.
-Advances in food technology has meant that shelf-life boilies are now able to offer the same potency as freezer boilies – without all the drawbacks that were traditionally associated with them.
+Advances in food technology have meant that shelf-life boilies are now able to offer the same potency as freezer boilies – without all the drawbacks that were traditionally associated with them.
 This has made the shelf-life boilie an incredibly popular choice for the novice and dedicated angler alike.

-Boilies are primarily used in one of two ways, although by crushing and cutting them they can be included in groundbait mixes to further increase heir versatility – more on that later.
-The first way that you’ll see boilies being used on the bank are as freebie baits.
+Boilies are primarily used in one of two ways, although by crushing and cutting them they can be included in groundbait mixes to further increase their versatility – more on that later.
+The first way that you will see boilies being used are on the bank as freebie baits.
 These are loose baits that are not attached to your hook and they serve to draw the carp into your swim and get them grubbing (consuming food from the bed of your venue) for your bait.
-The second way you’ll see boilies used on the bank are as hook baits themselves.
+The second way you’ll see boilies are used on the bank it as hook baits themselves.
 Hook baits are literally the bait that you attach to your rig and it is only by consuming one of these baits that your carp will (hopefully) be hooked.
 There are many ways to present your bait, depending on the rig you use and the method you use to attach it to your hook and boilies offer a huge versatility in this department thanks to their slow breakdown rate.

 Both forms of boilie are available in a range of sizes, usually between 10mm and 20mm in diameter – although you might find some boilies that fall out of this range.
 As a general rule of thumb, you’ll want to tailor the size of boilie you use based upon the size of fish that you’re looking for.
 After all, it goes without saying that a large boilie will not fit in the mouth of a small fish, so if you’re after smaller species then it would pay to use a smaller boilie.
 However, if you’re targeting a bigger fish then it might be worth your while to use a larger boilie, as, though you will likely get fewer bites during the course of your session, you won’t have to worry about your hook bait being taken by smaller fish.
-You’ll also want to consider the size of your hook when you’re picking your boilie (and vice-versa) as you to need an optimal hook-to-boilie size ratio in order to be confident of the greatest number of takes.
+You’ll also want to consider the size of your hook when you’re picking your boilie (and vice-versa) like you to need an optimal hook-to-boilie size ratio in order to be confident of the greatest number of takes.

 Both forms of boilie also come in a myriad of different flavours.
 The flavour you choose will probably depend on a combination of things, including the venue you’re targeting and the season.
-In general, in the warmer months anglers will tend to use a more pungent, fishmeal based bait.
+In general, in the warmer month’s anglers will tend to use a more pungent, fishmeal based bait.
 These have a high oil content, which spreads through the water column to attract fish towards you.
 This also means that these baits are high in fats and nutrients and will feed up the fish in order to allow them to grow.
 In the colder months a sweeter, milk-protein based base is often the preferred choice.
 This is because the sweeter flavours dissipate better through colder waters, making them more successful attractants in these conditions.
 Sweeter boilies also tend to have a lower fat content, ensuring that you don’t over-feed fish in the winter.
 Fish diets are stunted in the colder months and highly oily baits will fill your fish quickly, causing them to leave your baited area sooner.
 Within these two categories, the specific flavours you’ll go for will depend on the venue your fishing.
-Some anglers will pre-bait their chosen swim with freebies, getting the carp accustomed to associated their particular smell and flavour with ‘safe bait’.
+Some anglers will pre-bait their chosen swim with freebies, using a catapult to get the carp accustomed to associate their particular smell and flavour with ‘safe bait’.
 This will often happen over a series of days prior to the angling session, so it requires you to be confident that you’ll be able to use the swim you’ve been lovingly preparing when push comes to shove.